Order CICHLIFORMES: Family CICHLIDAE: Subfamily PSEUDOCRENILABRINAE (l-o)

 Maylandia koningsi (Stauffer 2018) in honor of Adrianus (“Ad”) F. Konings (b.
 1956), ichthyologist, cichlid aquarist and publisher, for his “comprehensive knowledge” and for teaching Stauffer most of what he knows about the fishes of Lake Malawi

-Maylandia lanisticola Burgess 1976 lanisti, from the snail genus Lanistes; –cola, dweller or inhabitant, referring to its living in the empty shells of that snail [placed in Pseudotropheus by some workers]
+Maylandia lanisticola (Burgess 1976) lanisti, from the snail genus Lanistes; –cola, dweller or inhabitant, referring to its living in the empty snail shells [placed in Pseudotropheus by some workers]

 Maylandia lombardoi (Burgess 1977) in honor of John Lombardo, African Fish Imports, who brought this species to Burgess’ attention and provided type